chrisbaltazar/mars-rover/README.md

 - run `composer install`
 - run `php artisan serve` to start the web server
 - visit the given url such as `http://localhost:8000` to check the site
+- if you get an error related to the APP_KEY just click the button shown to fix it
-- fill out the form with the necessary data and enjoy!
+- fill out the displayed form with the necessary data and enjoy!

 ## Testing